trpipher/TrashTag-Android-Mobile-App/README.md

 -> push the files to the repository: `git push origin master`

 4. Or, upload the files directly to the repo (be careful tho)

-Shankar: "I am working on the navigation drawer"